Vanishing of l^2-cohomology as a computational problem: Introduction

+\item The currently most interesting case of Kernel-over-$\Z[G]$ problem is when $G= \lamplighter$.
+It seems the methods of this article could perhaps show that for $G= (\lamplighter)^2$ the problem is undecidable, but for $\lamplighter$ some new idea would be needed.
+In the proof, the exponent bigger than $1$ corresponds closely to the fact that the halting problem for Turing machines which are \textit{read-only and operate on more than one tape} is undecidable.
+The halting problem for read-only Turing machines which operate on one tape is decidable (\cite[Chapter 4]{sipser_introduction_to_the_theory_of_computation}) and so our approach breaks down completely for $\lamplighter$.

+\item In \cite{arxiv:grabowski-2010-2} it is shown that $\cal C(\lamplighter)$ contains transcendental numbers.
+However, the method is more complicated than for $\cal C((\lamplighter)^k)$ when $k\ge 2$, for the same reason as in the previous remark.
+See \cite{arxiv:grabowski-2010} for an example of a transcendental number in $\cal C((\lamplighter)^3)$ which directly uses a read-only Turing machine on $3$ tapes.

-(4) It would be interesting to consider other computational problems for the language $A(G)$.
-Note that the $T\in \zring G $ is not an $l^2$-zero-divisor iff it is an invertible in the ring of affiliated operators (\cite{Lueck:Big_book}, Lemma 8.8, Chapter 8).
+\item It would be interesting to know if algorithms for Trivial-$l^2$-Betti-numbers can be constructed using some more geometric methods (i.e. without directly passing to combinatorial Laplacians), at least for some class of ``nice'' CW-complexes or manifolds. \item It could be interesting to consider other computational problems for the group ring $\zring{G}$.
+Note that $T\in \zring G $ is not an $l^2$-zero-divisor if and only if it is an invertible in the ring of affiliated operators (\cite{Lueck:Big_book}, Lemma 8.8, Chapter 8).
 One could similarly consider the computational problems of being invertible in the group ring $\zring G$ or in the von Neumann algebra $LG$.
 This last problem corresponds to the question of whether the property of having a spectral gap around $0$ is decidable.
-It would be in particular interesting to give sufficient conditions for the spectral gap decidability, similar to Proposition \ref{prop_intro_sofic_decidable}.
+It would be particularly interesting to give sufficient conditions for the spectral gap decidability, similar to Proposition \ref{prop-main} below.

-(5) The exponent in Theorem \ref{thm_intro_zero_divisors_in_lamplighter} could be lowered from $4$ to $3$ at the price of making the argument slightly more involved: in Proposition \ref{prop_machine_2_read_only} we would have to argue for the foolproofness of a Turing machine without adding the additional tape.
-Furthermore, for the matrix-zero-divisor problem (see remark (2) above) we could lower the exponent to $2$, since one of the factors comes precisely from embedding matrix rings into the group ring of $\lamplighter$ (Lemma \ref{lemma_embed_matrix_rings}.)
-This is all the author knows about lowering the exponent.
-In particular it would be interesting to consider the zero-divisor problem for the group $\lamplighter$ itself. \end{remarks*}

-The author wishes to thank Światosław Gal, Jarek Kędra, Nikolay Nikolov and Andreas Thom for valuable remarks on earlier versions of this paper.
+A problem related to the decidability of the spectral gap is computing the operator norm of an element in $\zring{G}$.
+Given a finitely generated group $G$ we could ask for an algorithm which takes as an input a rational number $q$ and an element $T\in \zring{G}$ and correctly answers whether the norm of $T$ (as an operator on $l^2(G)$) is equal, less than, or greater than $q$.